 Let’s add some sales KPIs to this mix.
 Your software sales staff has been at it a while, and can close opportunities at a great rate, 25% of the time.
 Additionally, they’re equally as good at turning sales qualified leads (SQLs) into opportunities, at a 25% conversion rate.
 Let’s add that into our chain.

 You can see where this is going.
-Understanding the endgame of your marketing efforts, particularly the value of a good/service sold and the metrics around sales, is very helpful in determining the value of your marketing efforts—and the key for helping key stakeholders understand and get excited about your impact.
+Understanding the endgame of your marketing efforts, particularly the value of a good or service sold and the metrics around sales, is very helpful in determining the value of your marketing efforts—and it's the key for helping key stakeholders understand and get excited about your impact.

 Filling In the Gaps

 Your marketing efforts should be contributing to this bottom-line equation.
 Executives and key stakeholders are doing this math for marketing costs overall (likely with the rest of the value chain costs and profits for goods and/or services).

 You become a super-marketer when you understand this back-half of the marketing metric value chain, and can connect the dots from sales, customers, and profit to your marketing tactics.
 Now, in the age of multitouch attribution and high-powered marketing dashboards, you may have software doing this for you already.
 If you do, that’s excellent (and you’ve probably been pretty bored with this so far, so feel free to skip ahead).
 If not, then you need something like the model above to show just how much those social media visits, ad impressions, and email opens matter.